ycsek/BCS009/README.md

-# BCS009
+# BCS009 Data Structure and Algorithms

+## Author: Yuchen Shi

-BCS009 is a course in Data Structures and Algorithms offered by the Faculty of Data Science of the City University of Macau
+BCS009 is a course in Data Structure and Algorithms offered by the Faculty of Data Science of the City University of Macau.

-This repositories was created by Jason
+Recording academic year: 2024-2025